 Tackling childhood obesity

-We have identified and fed back to UK audiences, initiatives which have successfully reduced levels of childhood obesity in Australia, Denmark, France and The Netherlands – as well as identifying that the mass production of healthier food is feasible, affordable and likely to be in the best long-term commercial interest of the UK food industry i.e. a potential Win-Win for both business and public health.
+We have identified and fed back to UK audiences, initiatives which have successfully reduced levels of childhood obesity in parts of Australia, Denmark, Finland, France, Scotland and The Netherlands – as well as identifying that the mass production of healthier food is feasible, affordable and likely to be in the best long-term commercial interest of the UK food industry i.e. a potential Win-Win for both business and public health.

-For example, some of our evidence on tackling childhood obesity was quoted by the House of Commons Health and Social Care Committee in its 2018 report ; and we were invited to speak about tackling childhood obesity at Food Matters Live (a major food industry event) in November 2018 and November 2019, as well as being invited to take part in the first Food Matters Live podcast, in 2019.
+For example, some of our evidence on tackling childhood obesity was quoted by the House of Commons Health and Social Care Committee in its 2018 report; we were invited to speak about tackling childhood obesity at Food Matters Live (a major food industry event) in November 2018 and November 2019: and were invited to take part in the first Food Matters Live podcast, in 2019, plus a follow up podcast in 2020.

 Reducing student mental ill-health

-While students may be physically more health conscious, there are concerns about rising levels of mental ill health.
+While today's students may be physically more health conscious, there are concerns about rising levels of mental ill health.
 So, we have begun to build on our research into reducing the risks of mental ill health more generally, published in Perspectives in Public Health in May 2019.
-We are currently researching:

 Health at Work